-After securing a few concessions from bank representatives based upon objections of commissioners, the Darien Planning and Zoning Commission agreed Wednesday night to recommend approval of a new Chase Bank location at the southeast corner of the intersection of Cass Avenue and 75th Street.
+After securing a few concessions from bank representatives based upon objections of commissioners, the agreed Wednesday night to recommend at the southeast corner of the intersection of Cass Avenue and 75th Street.

 Darien City Planner Mike Griffith began a public hearing on the bank’s plans for the property by noting that Chase was requesting numerous variances from municipal code for the site, including parking setbacks, the number of curb cuts off Cass Avenue, the number of stacking spaces for drive-thru lanes, and the amount of landscaping.